cesarnml/eloquent-javascript/README.md

 ### Type: Function

+>"People think that computer science is the art of geniuses but the actual reality is the opposite, just many people doing things that build on each other, like a wall of mini stones." - Donald Knuth

 - Functions are declared with the _function_ keyword
 - Functions consist of a set of _parameters_ and a _body_
 - The function _body_ contains the statements that are executed when the function is called.